 What is At-Home Care?

-At-home care, sometimes referred to as home health care, is provided in an individual’s home for an illness or injury.
+At-home care, sometimes called home health care, is provided in an individual’s home for an illness or injury.
 Many opt for at-home care because of the convenience factor.
 A primary goal of at-home care is to help individuals maintain or improve their conditions.

 At-home care services can vary from nursing care to home health aides.
-Services are personalized to an individual’s needs and can be provided by any combination of a medical doctor, nurse, physical, occupational and speech therapist, social worker, home health aide, and/or other licensed specialist.
+Personalized to an individual’s needs, services can be provided by any combination of a medical doctor, nurse, physical, occupational, and speech therapist, social worker, home health aide, and/or other licensed specialist.

 Nursing care offered can include: